Dhruvil-8/SrimadBhgavadGita/README.md

 ## Core Idea

-The vision of this project goes beyond the Bhagavad Gita.
+The vision of this project goes beyond the Srimad Bhagavad Gita.
 The core idea is that anyone should be able to explore the wisdom of Sanatan Dharma by simply asking a question — with answers drawn from its sacred foundations: the Vedas, Puranas, Samhitas, and related scriptures.

 ---